| Published

 journey by train with no water in a locked train car with

 seventy-nine other captives.
+I learned

 in this novel that the concentration camps did not only operate